Social system

 In sociology, a social system is the patterned network of relationships constituting a coherent whole that exist between individuals, groups, and institutions.
 It is the formal structure of role and status that can form in a small, stable group.
-An individual may belong to multiple social systems at once; examples of social systems include nuclear family units, communities, cities, nations, college campuses, corporations, and industries.
+An individual may belong to multiple social systems at once; examples of social systems include nuclear family units, communities, cities, nations, college campuses, religions, corporations, and industries.
 The organization and definition of groups within a social system depend on various shared properties such as location, socioeconomic status, race, religion, societal function, or other distinguishable features.

 Notable theorists

 The study of social systems is integral to the fields of sociology and public policy.
 Social systems have been studied for as long as sociology has existed.

 Talcott Parsons

 Talcott Parsons was the first to formulate a systematic theory of social systems, which he did as a part of his AGIL paradigm.
 He defined a social system as only a segment (or a "subsystem") of what he called action theory.
 Parsons organized social systems in terms of action units, where one action executed by an individual is one unit.
 He defines a social system as a network of interactions between actors.
 According to Parsons, social systems rely on a system of language, and culture must exist in a society in order for it to qualify as a social system.
 Parsons' work laid the foundations for the rest of the study of social systems theory and ignited the debate over what framework social systems should be built around, such as actions, communication, or other relationships.